Count Alexis Kirillovich Vronsky

 In Levin's "Character Analysis," we talk about how Levin's marriage keeps him on the path to righteousness.
 Levin is sentimental about family life and the family unit as the ideal mode of social organization to keep all of its members healthy and happy.
-What we have here, with Vronsky, is Tolstoy's example of what can happen to people who don't value family life as Tolstoy thinks it should be valued.
+And Vronsky is Tolstoy's example of what can happen to people who don't value family life the way Tolstoy thinks it should be valued.

 Vronsky has never had much in the way of family life.
 His father was a nonentity Vronsky barely remembers, and his mother appears to have slept around a lot.
 Eventually, Vronsky was sent to a boarding school, where he learned great manners but not much about morality.
-(Remember that Tolstoy is really suspicious of the effect of education on the human heart and ethical sense.)
+(Remember that Tolstoy is reeeeeally suspicious of the effect of education on the human heart and ethical sense.)
 Vronsky emerges from his childhood without any intention of getting married and starting a family.
 He doesn't see the value of marriage when he can sleep with any woman wants, and he also thinks husbands are ridiculous, pointless figures to be laughed at while you seduce their wives.
-(Check out Part 1, Chapter 16 for more on this particular principle of Vronsky's.)

 Then Vronsky meets Anna, and this upsets all of his carefully devised social rules about how to have affairs elegantly and easily.
 Vronsky discovers that forgetting about morals to live for pleasure only works as long as you're having fun.
 But Vronsky's affair with Anna isn't fun exactly.
 What he feels for her is so strong that it makes him forget his ambitions in the army, his social duties, everything.
 He just wants to be with her, and he sees how much the secrecy of their relationship is ruining her life.